Password ManagerVault Basics

 Passkeys are a replacement for passwords that provide fast, easy, and secure sign-ins to websites and apps across a user's devices.
 More precisely, "passkey" is a consumer-friendly term for a discoverable FIDO credential that can be synced to allow secure passwordless sign-ins across devices, or dedicated to a single piece of hardware as a device-bound passkey.

 Apps and services can request that passkeys created with them are verified with a PIN, password, pattern, or biometric factor when you save or access them.
-The Bitwarden Password Manager will add support for PIN, password, and biometric verification in a future release.
 For more general information about passkeys, see Passkey FAQs.

-Passkeys are stored and invoked via the Bitwarden browser extension.
-This means that both discoverable and non-discoverable passkeys can be stored in Bitwarden and used to log in to websites with passkey capabilities.
+Passkeys are stored and invoked via Bitwarden browser extensions and mobile apps.
+This means that both discoverable passkeys and non-discoverable FIDO2 credentials can be stored in Bitwarden and used to log in to websites with passkey capabilities.

 note

-Saving and using passkeys are a feature of the Bitwarden browser extension.
-Other Bitwarden clients can be used to view the saved passkey.
+Saving and using passkeys are a feature of Bitwarden browser extensions and mobile apps.
+Please note:

-When creating a new passkey on a website or app, Bitwarden will prompt you to store the passkey in the Bitwarden browser extension.
+When creating a new passkey on a website or app, the browser extension will prompt you to store the passkey:

 Save passkey